CognitiveProgrammer/State-Machine-Using-Boost-Statechart/Chapter-2/Readme.md

 ### 2.2.2 : Creating Manual EVENT-HANDLERS

 _Manual "EVENT-HANDLERS" are the places where the real code for the statemachine will be written by developers._ __Boost::statechart__ _provides a framework to write custom event handlers.
-Custom events are declared using_ __sc::customer_Reaction__ _and these custom handler functions are named as_ __react__ _and will always return_ __sc::result__. _It takes the const Event reference as a parameter.
+Custom events are declared using_ __sc::custom_reaction__ _and these custom handler functions are named as_ __react__ _and will always return_ __sc::result__. _It takes the const Event reference as a parameter.
 The signature of the react function is fixed and can't be changed.
 Let's convert the above example to transiting the class using custom handlers._

 ```
 struct firstState;